HSLP Applications Now Open!

 - Application Timeline

-- March – early May: Interviews of applicants, selection of class participants
+- March – April: Interviews of applicants, selection of class participants

 - May: Acceptance packets distributed, forms and payments due